jbcoe/iso-cpp-breaking-UB/readme.md

 interface.

-Widening the contract of `string_view`'s pointer constructor is a non-breaking change as it does not result in relaxation of postconditions: `string_view` can already be constructed in a state where it has a `NULL` data member using the pointer and size constructor (`string_view(const char*, size_t)`).
+Widening the contract of `string_view`'s pointer constructor is a non-breaking change as it does not result in the widening of postconditions: `string_view` can already be constructed in a state where it has a `NULL` data member using the pointer and size constructor (`string_view(const char*, size_t)`).

-Widening the contract of `string_view` will impose an additional run-time check as the now potentially `NULL` pointer will need to be checked.
 Making previously undefined behaviour well-defined will make some bugs harder to find as it will no longer be possible to assert that the pointer in non-null.

 The last point is sufficiently subtle for an example to be illuminating.